GwizBilly/canvas-vanilla/README.md

 # canvas-vanilla
 Vanilla JavaScript for getting started with HTML5 canvas element

-To run this follow these steps:
+To run the code, follow these steps:
 1. git clone this repository
 2. npm install
 3. npm test